nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Keywords are case insensitive.
 > * The order of the keywords does not matter.
-> * Partial words will also be matched e.g `ex` will match `exam`.
+> * Partial keyword will also be matched e.g `ex` will match `exam`.
 > * Date format is MM-DD-YYYY e.g. 10-22-2017.
 > * TIME format is HHMM (24 hour Format) e.g. 1300.
 > * Mutiple keywords of varying types is allowed.
-> * A task is match as long as any of its detail (i.e NAME, PRIORITY, DESCRIPTION etc.) CONTAINS the keyword.
+> * A task is match so long as any of its detail (i.e NAME, PRIORITY, DESCRIPTION etc.) CONTAINS the keyword.

 Advanced Examples:
 * `find exam \p1 \dSR1`<br>